 What are the most important things to know about raltegravir?

 Raltegravir can cause serious, life-threatening side effects.
-These include severe skin reactions, allergic reactions, andproblems.
+These include severe skin rash, allergic reactions, andproblems.

-Stop taking raltegravir and contact your health care provider right away if you develop a rash with any of the following symptoms:
+Contact your health care provider right away if you develop a rash while taking raltegravir.
+Stop taking raltegravir and get medical help right away if you develop a rash with any of the following symptoms:

 - General ill feeling